What Is A Bed And Breakfast? [Traveler’s Guide, FAQ]

 Do Bed And Breakfasts Have TVs?

 Some bed and breakfasts have a TV in a central room, some provide a TV per guest room, while others offer no TV in the entire property.
 If you want a B&B that includes TVs in the guest rooms, find this amenity on the listing.
-For how to find 10 common amenities that B&B guests often seek out in a stay, click here.
+For exactly how to find 10 common amenities that B&B guests often seek out in a stay, click here.

 Can A Bed And Breakfast Serve Alcohol?

 A bed and breakfast may be allowed to serve alcohol on-property if it has the requisite liquor licenses for its jurisdiction.
-In addition to operating as a lodging business, many B&Bs also include a public bar, restaurant or cafe.
+In addition to operating as a lodging business, many B&Bs include a public bar, restaurant or cafe.
 Such properties typically restrict outside customers from accessing the guest-only areas.

 How Much Do Bed And Breakfasts Typically Cost?

 Bed and breakfast rooms typically range from about $30/night to over $300/night.
 Of course, you’ll find cheaper and higher rates.
-Factors that affect nightly B&B rates can include: an area’s exclusivity, average lodging cost in a region (think Australia vs. Thailand), amenities offered and number of guests in a booking.
+Factors that affect nightly B&B rates can include: an area’s exclusivity, average lodging cost in a region (think Japan vs. Thailand), amenities offered and number of guests in a booking.
 For a step-by-step guide on how to find your ideal bed and breakfast, follow our B&B Booking Guide.

 Where Are Bed And Breakfasts Typically Located?